 Webmin is a web-based system administration tool for Unix-like systems.
 It provides an easy alternative to command line system administration and can be used to manage various aspects of a system, such as users and services, through the use of the provided Webmin modules.
-If you want to manage your own dedicated server but you are uncomfortable with the command line, Webmin is a good tool to help you get started.
+If you want to manage your own Dedicated Server or VPS Server but you are uncomfortable with the command line, Webmin is a good tool to help you get started.

 Install Webmin on Ubuntu 16.04

 First you need add Webmin official repository and make sure that all packages are up to date

 deb http://download.webmin.com/download/repository sarge contrib deb http://webmin.mirror.somersettechsolutions.co.uk/repository sarge contrib

 Fetch and install the GPG key:

 apt-get update apt-get install webmin -y

 Now, allow the Webmin default port via a firewall: